Music sets an emotional scene, so getting the right music for your business is crucial.

 Copyright

 This is legal ownership of a song’s composition or recording.
-Someone can hold the copyright to both aspects or just one part.
+Multiple parties can hold the copyright to both aspects or just one part.

-The entity holding the copyright allows another entity to use a song in a limited and specific way.
+The person or entity holding the copyright.
+They can allow another entity to use a song in a limited and specific way.

 Royalty Free

-While public domain music is entirely free to use in any application, royalty-free music is not necessarily free of charge.
-Many artists release music as royalty-free and require an upfront payment.
-Once you have submitted this reasonable expense, you are allowed to use the song in any manner you want.
+Royalty-free music is not necessarily free of charge.
+Many artists release music as royalty-free but require an upfront payment before agreeing to a license.
+Once you have submitted this reasonable expense, you are allowed to use the song as specified.

 Public Domain

-These are typically songs that once enjoyed copyright protection, but that protection has expired.
+These songs typically once enjoyed copyright protection, but that protection has expired.
 Public domain songs can refer to the composition only (not the recording), so modern interpretations of old songs might still need licenses to play them.

 Creative Commons